mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_d_earlyed.md

-# Early Education Enrollment Certification **Scenarios**: API Resources
+# Early Education Enrollment Certification Scenarios: API Resources
 _Please note: the following scenarios are example situations, intended to demonstrate that your application can update the MDE Ed-Fi ODS appropriately.
-They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE). **Updates were applied to these scenarios for school year 2023-2024, resolving the Early Education program ambiguity issue.** Please note that this resolution also involves [Calendar recsources](./sandbox_cert_b_marss.md#resource-calendar) and [StudentEarlyChildhoodScreeningProgramAssociations](./sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations)._
+They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE).
+Early Education scenarios also involve [Calendar resources](./sandbox_cert_b_marss.md#resource-calendar) and [StudentEarlyChildhoodScreeningProgramAssociations](./sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations)._

-For more information, see the [Early Education Enrollment and Parent collection dependencies section](sis_test_plan_c_data_reqs.md#early-education-enrollment-and-parent-collection) of the SIS Vendor test plan data requirements document.
+For more information, see the [Early Education Enrollment and Parent collection dependencies section](../sis_test_plan/sis_test_plan_c_data_reqs.md#early-education-enrollment-and-parent-collection) of the SIS Vendor test plan data requirements document.

 ## Resource: StudentSchoolAssociations
 **Description:**
 This association represents the School in which a student is enrolled.
 The semantics of enrollment may differ slightly by state.
 Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation.
-Please take the time to read the [Instructions on Constructing SSAs for Multiple Early Education Program Associations](/2024-25%20MDE%20Ed-Fi%20Documentation/ssa_construction_for_multiple_ee.md) document with respect to handling SSAs when multiple SEEPAs are involved.
+Please take the time to read the [Instructions on Constructing SSAs for Multiple Early Education Program Associations](../2024-25%20MDE%20Ed-Fi%20Documentation/ssa_construction_for_multiple_ee.md) document with respect to handling SSAs when multiple SEEPAs are involved.

 **Prerequisite Data:**
 - Students (create 6 students, referenced as students A-F below)